Skoomar/react-andrew-mead/indecision-app/notes.md

 - you can use developer tools in Firefox/Chrome etc to see the view for different devices/browsers
 - in index.html, use the `viewport` <meta> option to automatically size the page to fit the device
 - in your CSS, you can use @media to set different styles for different viewport sizes

+##Section 9 - React Router

+###Server vs Client side routing
+- Server side routing
+  - browser watches for changes to the URL (caused by events such as the user clicking a button/entering a form)
+  - browser makes HTTP request to server
+  - server renders html and sends it back
+  - this has some latency due to waiting for the requests going through the network between the server and client
+- Client side routing
+  - rendering is handled on the client itself using client-side JS
+  - so we don't need to send requests to the server for every little change
+  - We will use the HTML5 History API available in most browsers
+    - this allows us to watch for URL changes and then run some JS when it does
+    - without sending a request to the server
+- React Router
+  - is for client side routing
+  - allows you to create a set of URLs from your web page
+    - e.g. /, /help, /about etc
+    - and set it to open different React components when those URLs are opened